Privacy & Cookies Notice

 Information is stored by us on computers located in the UK.
 In addition, we may process your data in other countries both within and outside the European Union and the European Economic Area but only where tightly controlled by appropriate contractual arrangements.
 We may also store information in paper files.

 We place great importance on the security of all information.
 We have security measures in place to protect against the loss, misuse and alteration of data under our control.
 Unfortunately, the transmission of data across the internet is not completely secure.
 Whilst we do our best to try to protect the security of your information, we encourage the safe sharing of data across the internet and advise that care is taken when sending personal, or sensitive data over a public connection.

 We will keep your information only for as long as we need it to provide you with the goods, services or information you have required, to administer your relationship with us, to inform our research or the preferences of our supporters or to comply with the law.
 When we no longer need information, we will always dispose of it securely.

 Some Personal Data we hold is retained to fulfil statutory obligations, for example there is an HMRC requirement to retain of Gift Aid declarations for a set period of 6 years.
 In these instances, the legal obligation is our lawful reason for continuing to retain the data and this cannot be overridden by an objection from you.
 However, for processing which we carry out on the basis of consent you have given us, you have the right to withdraw your consent to any particular usage of your data at any time.

-The General Data Protection Regulation (GDPR) gives you certain rights over your data and how we use it.
+The UK retained EU law version of the General Data Protection Regulation gives you certain rights over your data and how we use it.
 These include the right to:

 access to the Personal Data we hold about you, known as a subject access request